mzmll/CNSA-data_standard/Sample/sample.rst

 * Definition: Is this organism an aerobe, anaerobe?
 Please note that aerobic and anaerobic are valid descriptors for microbial environments
 * Field Format: text choice
 * Expected value: enumeration
-* Value syntax: ['', 'aerobe', 'anaerobe', 'facultative', 'microaerophilic', 'microanaerobe', 'obligate aerobe', 'obligate anaerobe']
+* Value syntax: ['', 'aerobe', 'anaerobe', 'facultative', 'microaerophilic', 'microanaerobe', 'obligate aerobe', 'obligate anaerobe', 'not applicable', 'not collected', 'not provided', 'restricted access', 'missing']

 **serotype** : ``serotype``